-It is impossible to compensate anyone one sufficiently for the unexpected loss of their loved one.
+It is impossible to compensate anyone sufficiently for the unexpected loss of their loved one.
 Unfortunately, all too many families suffer these losses as a result of another’s negligence or carelessness.

 We treat every family member suffering from the loss of a wrongful death victim like they are part of our family.
 The devastating effect of losing a family member or loved one is life-changing, and we understand that reality.
-Wrongful death claims could be potentially brought if the victim dies as a result of one of the following circumstances:
+Wrongful death claims could be brought if the victim dies as a result of one of the following circumstances:

 - Bicycle, motorcycle, and other vehicle accidents